mixie/word_vectors/README.md

 Nice to have: virtualenv

-- run `pip install requirements.txt`
+- run `pip install -r requirements.txt`

 - download trained models from: https://drive.google.com/open?id=0B4XkHYbSv3yabGNtOFNjckFHWTQ and put them in folder trained_models
 - choose one of the models, for example NgramConvShorterFirstValidModel, go to corresponding directory and run: `python ../../source/vectors_compare.py 20 ngram_conv_old_valid_whole`